Flag Hardy space theory on Heisenberg groups and applications: Singular integrals and the proof of Theorem A

 \end{definition}

 We are going to prove a slightly more general result, for which we need some more notation.
-Let $\{ \oper{R}_j : j = 0, \dots, J\}$ be a collection of simple singular integral operators on $\Hn$ that characterise the Folland--Stein--Christ--Geller Hardy space $\FSCGHardy(\Hn)$; that is, $f \in \FSCGHardy(\Hn)$ if and only if $\oper{R}_j f \in L^1(\Hn)$ for each $j$.
-In particular, the identity operator together with the Riesz transforms would do.
-In this case,
+Let $\{ \oper{R}_j : j = 0, \dots, J\}$ be a collection of simple singular integral operators on $\Hn$ that characterise the Folland--Stein--Christ--Geller Hardy space $\FSCGHardy(\Hn)$; that is, $f \in \FSCGHardy(\Hn)$ if and only if $\oper{R}_j f \in \Leb^1(\Hn)$ for each $j$.
+In particular, the identity operator together with the Riesz transformations would do.
+Then

 by the closed graph theorem.
-For more information, see \cite{CG}.
-We write $\oper{H}$ for the Hilbert transform in the central variable on $\Hn$, that is,
+For more information, see \cite{ChrGel}.
+We write $\oper{H}$ for the Hilbert transformation in the central variable on $\Hn$, that is,

-\begin{definition} The space $\singHardy(\Hn)$ is the set of all functions $f \in L^1(\Hn)$ for which $\oper{R}_j f \in L^1(\Hn)$ and $\oper{H} \oper{R}_j f \in L^1(\Hn)$ when $j = 0, \dots, J$, with norm
+\begin{definition} The space $\singHardy(\Hn)$ is the set of all functions $f \in \Leb^1(\Hn)$ for which $\oper{R}_j f \in \Leb^1(\Hn)$ and $\oper{H} \oper{R}_j f \in \Leb^1(\Hn)$ when $j = 0, \dots, J$, with norm

 \end{definition}